 Table of Contents

-IoT in Critical Infrastructure and Industrial Digital Transformation
+Industrial Gateways in Critical Infrastructure, Mobile Cell Towers, and Industrial Digital Transformation

 The IoT revolution enables automation and monitoring of sensors and systems like never before – not only at a larger scale, but also with a much wider geographical coverage.
-Its industrial internet of things (IIoT) flavor affects the traditional utilities and industry verticals.
+Its industrial internet of things (IIoT) flavor affects utilities and industry verticals.
 The entire critical infrastructure sector, from power, gas and water utilities to smart cities and transportation systems is now undergoing its own digital transformation with quite powerful new capabilities.
 Not to mention that CSPs can take advantage of IIoT E2E solutions for remote asset monitoring for mobile cell towers.

 This table attempts to list some of the many types of IoT “things” that are relevant to each of these sectors.
-As you can see, they are completely different in functionality and purpose and require very different solutions to meet their very specific needs.
-But despite this huge disparity, they do share some common aspects.
+As you can see, they are completely different in functionality and purpose and require very different solutions to meet their specific needs.
+Despite this huge disparity, they share some commonalities.
 For example, they all go through accelerated adoption of IoT, Edge Computing and automation centered around an industrial gateway.
 They all gradually move to the cloud to benefit from the higher efficiency and scalability it offers, and all make growing use of Big Data and analytics.
 They also share increased awareness to cyber security threats in the IoT era.
 Overall, new technological advancements and open standards are changing entire supply chains, reducing costs and making rollout times shorter than ever.
 It’s also important to note that such modern IT paradigms (cloud, MQTT and Edge Computing) can be used not only for new Industrial IoT deployments, but also to augment existing legacy systems.
-Below is a review of key elements that ultimately affect your choice of IIOT gateway.
+Below is a review of key elements that ultimately affect your choice of IIoT gateway.

 Power Utilities • Smart Grid • Re-closers • Load breakers • RTUs/SCADA • Secondary substations • Meter concentrators